bahiirwa/sms-order-tracking-via-sukuma-for-wooCommerce/README.md

-# woocommerce-sms-order-tracking
+# Woocommerce SMS Order Tracking

-Send SMS Notifications to your WooCommerce E-Shop when order status or customer notices change.
+Send SMS Notifications to your WooCommerce E-Shop when order status or customer notices change using MTN and Airtel Uganda networks.

 ## Work in Progress.